 Financial aid is disbursed according to class start dates.
 If you're in a study abroad program or a class that begins in May, you'll receive your financial aid before students whose classes start in June.

-Summer aid packaging for Study Abroad and mid-May start students will begin in late April.
+Summer aid packaging for Study Abroad and mid-May start students will begin soon.

-Summer aid packaging for June start students will begin in mid-May.
+Summer aid packaging for June start students will begin after the May start students but prior to their start date.

 You must also: